tcle103/cmpm-121-d3/PLAN.md

 - [x] use loops to draw a whole grid of cells on the map
 - [x] make interfaces to represent caches
 - [ ] draw caches as grey or blue based on interactibility
+- [ ] detect if player is within cell
+- [ ] detect if cells are within 3 of active cell